lasting value in Bible centered crypto-content

 1) You can help with your time of subscribing to all or any of our social channels, liking, commenting and sharing our content.

 2) And you can help with your offering.
-Only if the Spirit moves you, you can seed-fund our mission by purchasing any of our prototype Christian NFTs.
+Only if the Spirit moves you, you can support the NFT creators and seed-fund the mission of the producer (Strallendorff) by purchasing any Christian NFTs.

 Scarcity: 12 copies